 - Improved sleep quality.
 When the amount of time spent in bed is limited, the body is more likely to enter deep, restorative sleep to take as much as possible from those hours.
 This type of sleep is essential for the body to repair itself and process the events of the day.

 - Boosted alertness.
-Deeper and more restful sleep can help you to wake feeling more refreshed, and therefore more awake and alert during the day.
+Deeper and more restful sleep can help you to wake feeling more refreshed, and therefore more awake and

 - Better productivity and focus.
 By getting a good night’s sleep, you have more energy during the day and can stay more focused on tasks.
 Limiting the amount of time you spend in bed can better allocate your energy to the things that need to be done.